cmc-aau/hpc-docs/README.md

  - Install `mkdocs` and `mkdocs-material` locally using `pip` or `conda` or any other way you want.

 Run `mkdocs serve` or `pipenv run mkdocs serve` if using `pipenv`.
 This will serve the site locally, any changes are updated live in the local browser.
-To show both editor and website side-by-side within VSCode hit F1 -> Simple browser: Show -> http://127.0.0.1:8000.
+To show both editor and website side-by-side within VS Code hit F1 -> Simple browser: Show -> http://127.0.0.1:8000.

 ## To-do
 - github how to add SSH key